jpwright/foobot-slack/README.md

 Setup
 -----

-foobot-slack has the following dependencies: [pyfoobot](https://github.com/philipbl/pyfoobot>), [matplotlib](http://matplotlib.org/), [imgurpython](https://github.com/Imgur/imgurpython>).
+foobot-slack has the following dependencies: [slackbot](https://github.com/lins05/slackbot), [pyfoobot](https://github.com/philipbl/pyfoobot>), [matplotlib](http://matplotlib.org/), [imgurpython](https://github.com/Imgur/imgurpython>).
 They can all be installed using pip:

 ```
-pip install pyfoobot matplotlib imgurpython
+pip install slackbot pyfoobot matplotlib imgurpython
 ```

+You will also need to [register for a Foobot API key](https://api.foobot.io/apidoc/index.html) and [register for an Imgur API application](https://api.imgur.com/#registerapp). imgur is used to host the graph images, since Slack does not support uploading images